On ne change pas

-On ne change pas is the first comprehensive French-language greatest hits album by Canadian singer Celine Dion, released by Sony Music on 30 September 2005.
-It features songs recorded between 1981 and 2005, including three new tracks, all of which were released as singles: "Je ne vous oublie pas", "Tous les secrets" and "I Believe in You" (duet with Il Divo).
-"Je ne vous oublie pas" reached number two in France and was certified Silver.
-The other singles peaked at numbers twenty and thirty, respectively.
+On ne change pas (lit.
+'We don't change') is the first comprehensive French-language greatest hits album by Canadian singer Celine Dion, released by Columbia Records and Epic Records on 30 September 2005.
+It includes songs recorded between 1981 and 2005, along with three new tracks, all of which were issued as singles: "Je ne vous oublie pas", "Tous les secrets", and "I Believe in You" (a duet with Il Divo).
+"Je ne vous oublie pas" reached number two in France and was certified gold, while the other singles peaked at numbers 20 and 30, respectively.

 On ne change pas received positive reviews from music critics.
-It reached number one in France and Belgium Wallonia, and number two in Canada and Switzerland.
-On ne change pas was certified 3× platinum in France and Canada, platinum in Belgium and gold in Switzerland.
-In 2009, it was re-released under the title Best of – 3 CD (sometimes promoted as Triple Best Of).
+Commercially, it reached number one in France and Belgium's Wallonia, and number two in Canada and Switzerland.
+The album was certified triple platinum in France and Canada, platinum in Belgium, and gold in Switzerland.
+In 2009, it was re-released under the title Best of – 3 CD (also promoted as Triple Best Of).

 Background

-On 7 July 2005, celinedion.com announced that a new album featuring Dion's French-language greatest hits was to be released in October 2005.
-The two-CD compilation titled On ne change pas was to contain as yet unreleased material, including the first single written by Jacques Veneruso, "Je ne vous oublie pas".
-On 22 August 2005, the track listing for On ne change pas was announced and the album was scheduled for release on 3 October 2005 in Europe and 4 October 2005 in North America.
-However, in some European countries, On ne change pas was released on 30 September 2005.
+On 7 July 2005, celinedion.com announced that a new album presenting Dion's French-language greatest hits would be released in October 2005.
+The two‑CD compilation, titled On ne change pas, was planned to include previously unreleased material, among them the first single written by Jacques Veneruso, "Je ne vous oublie pas".
+On 22 August 2005, the track listing was revealed, and the album was scheduled for release on 3 October 2005 in Europe and 4 October 2005 in North America.
+However, in some European countries, On ne change pas was released earlier, on 30 September 2005.
 The music video for "Je ne vous oublie pas" premiered on television on 31 August 2005.
-It was filmed at the Royal Impérial Theatre in Montreal, Quebec, Canada on 29 July 2005 and directed by Didier Kerbrat who already worked with Dion on the video for "Contre Nature" in 2004.
+It was filmed at the Royal Impérial Theatre in Montreal, Quebec, Canada on 29 July 2005 and directed by Didier Kerbrat, who had previously worked with Dion on the video for "Contre nature" in 2004.